mpdairy/elm-argspec/README.md

                            , arguments = Just <| Argument "sizeX" &&& Argument "sizeY" }
 ```

-Short arguments that require arguments should not be grouped.
+Short options that require arguments should not be grouped.

 ### Optional